citp/privacy-policy-historical/h/hd/hdp/hdpornpass.com.md

-> *The following text is extracted and transformed from the hdpornpass.com privacy policy that was archived on 2008-09-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080911220151id_/http%3A//www.silvercash.com/service/privacy.mas) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hdpornpass.com privacy policy that was archived on 2009-03-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090305142727id_/http%3A//www.safetybilling.com/privacy) for the most accurate reproduction.*

-# Privacy Policy Statement
+# Privacy Policy : SafetyBilling

 **